medhachaitanya/Pure-Battery-Analytics/Latest/Desktop Version/README.md

   * 15,16,17,18,19,20 - If you want to be notified at every percentage from 15-20.
   * 15,15 - Any duplicates are ignored internally.
 So, DO NOT assume that 15,15 will raise the notifications twice.
   * There's no restriction on the number of values given.
 But practically, you can give only 93 values as battery ranges from 7-100 and duplicates are ignored.
 Windows by default hiberates if the battery is less than 7%.

+# How to UNINSTALL ?
+  * Right click and open the application from the system-tray.
+  * Uncheck the Autorun on startup option.
+  * Go to Control Panel and uninstall Pure Battery Addon from the list of installed programs.
+You're all done.

 # Requirements
 This application requires: